muthukub/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f5-observability-first/README.md

 ---

-## 4. Baseline failure 🧱
+## 4. Baseline failure

-The baseline case should be intentionally realistic, but still easy to inspect.
+The baseline case is intentionally simple and realistic.

-### Core pattern

-A small workflow, agent chain, or tool-calling loop produces a bad or unstable result.
+A workflow produces a bad result.
 The operator can observe that:

 - the result is wrong